-Are a group of experienced land and fire management practitioners; scientists, foresters, anthropologists, historians, past and current stake-holders who all share one passion – caring for country, and membership and interest has grown from there.
+The founders were a group of experienced land and fire managers, scientists, foresters, anthropologists, historians, past and current stake-holders who all shared one passion – caring for country, and membership and interest has grown from there.

 Secretary: Garry Squires, AFSM, BSc (For) Melb Uni, Dip For (Cres)